georgemarrows/SpringExpts/README.md

    - Using `record` for easy de/serialising of JSON in controllers, or returning multiple results from a method
    - AssertJ's `extracting` makes some asserts much more readable

+5. Dividing up code by packages `controller` / `repository` / `domain` is prioritising the language of the technical solution over the language of the problem (`customer`, `account`).
+This is ok in a small codebase like this one, but it's terrible in a larger monolith.
+I've worked with large codebases where the first dividing lines in the code were similarly technology driven, and it makes the problem domain hard to see in the code.
+I spent time with the team of one of these codebases moving the top-level splits towards being domain-first, and that was very helpful.

+   On the other hand, the current package structure is helpful for slicing into the standard DDD layers.

 ## Open issues
 1. Code is probably insufficiently commented.
 I'm not a fan of large swathes of comments doc'ing the simple or obvious, and none of the code here is at all algorithmically complicated or contains hidden gotchas or important cross-references.
 Those are the kind of things I would document.